 Tickets should be bought well in advance if you know that you definitely want to do the trip.

 You can either buy tickets direct from West Coast Railways if you want to organise the trip yourself or you could go as part of a tour which might suit if you’re based in another city without your own transport. (see below)

 Driving to Fort William for the Harry Potter train:

 If you’re driving to Fort William then I have a couple of tips for you.

 - Leave plenty of time to park up and find the train station.
 While Fort William is not large this can still be time consuming.

 - There are a couple of long stay car parks in the town which should be used.
 The train station only has limited car parking spaces.
 Don’t use the supermarket car parks.

 If you’d like to do the Harry Potter train but don’t fancy organising and driving there yourself then an organised tour is a great idea.
-You can get them from different areas too and it’s often a really time efficient way of doing the trip.
+Be aware that not all of the tours will actually include a trip on the train.

-Budget Option: There’s also this tour from Edinburgh which is quite inexpensive but doesn’t do the actual train journey – it does take you to see the train go over the viaduct though.
+There’s also this tour from Edinburgh which is quite inexpensive but doesn’t do the actual train journey – it does take you to see the train go over the viaduct though.
 Might be an option for those on a budget.
-Here’s a similar option from Glasgow too.

 Where to Stay: